In this Kitchen Nightmares episode, Gordon Ramsay visits Moore Place in Esher, Surrey.

 The executive chef, Mark, is in charge of crockery.

-Peter sells the first chicken and after other customers see them being carved on the table, more chicken start flying out the kitchen.
+After other customers see them being carved, more chickens start flying out the kitchen.

 The first sitting went well but the second sitting was affected by the over-booking.